Your version of the Heap app may look different than the one shown in this guide. We are testing a new interface to improve your user experience.

 Setting Up a Graph

 To create a graph from scratch, navigate to Analyze > Usage over time.
-From here, select an event of interest from the drop-down and click the Run Query button.
+From here, select an event of interest from the drop-down and click the View results button.
 For example, we’ll use the built-in pageview event.

-You can also press Command + Enter (Mac) or Control + Enter (Windows) to run queries.
+You can also press Command + Enter (Mac) or Control + Enter (Windows) to view your results.

 Here are the elements that make up a graph analysis:

 Query: Your query is made up of your chosen analysis type and event, as well as any filters, groupings, or segment comparisons.
-In the screenshot above, the query is Count > Pageview.
+In the screenshot above, the query is Count > Session.